๐ŸŽฌDirecting

 Color Theory and Grading

-• Color psychology drives emotional response—warm tones feel safe, cool tones feel distant, desaturated feels bleak
+• Color psychology drives emotional response.
+Warm tones feel safe, cool tones feel distant, and desaturated palettes feel bleak or gritty.

-• Complementary colors (opposites on the color wheel) create visual pop and energy; analogous colors feel harmonious
+• Complementary colors (opposites on the color wheel, like blue and orange) create visual pop and energy.
+Analogous colors (neighbors on the wheel, like blue and green) feel harmonious.

-• Color grading in post unifies footage and enhances mood—the teal-and-orange blockbuster look exists because skin tones pop against cool backgrounds
+• Color grading is the post-production process of adjusting color across footage to unify the look and enhance mood.
+The common teal-and-orange blockbuster palette exists because warm skin tones pop against cool backgrounds.

-Compare: High-key vs. low-key lighting—sitcoms use high-key lighting to keep everything visible and upbeat, while film noir uses low-key lighting to create shadows where danger lurks.
-The same actor looks trustworthy or sinister based solely on how you light them.
+Compare: High-key vs. low-key lighting.
+Sitcoms use high-key lighting to keep everything visible and upbeat, while film noir uses low-key lighting to create shadows where danger lurks.
+The same actor looks trustworthy or sinister based solely on how they're lit.

 Quick Reference Table